dj707chen/sglang/studyIterations/SETUP_ENV.md

 ### IDE: IntelliJ

+IntelliJ configures the SDKs at application level, not at project level, this makes the tool not be able to configure the Python SDK as above.

+Manually configure project specific Python SDK:
 - Go to File / Project Structure... / Project Settings / Project / SDK
 - If the Python SDK based on .venv/bin/python has not been created
   1. Click the + sigh at top to add a SDK